2025 U Sports Women's Soccer Championship

 The 2025 U Sports Women's Soccer Championship was the 38th edition of the U Sports women's soccer championship, a postseason tournament to determine the national champion of the 2025 U Sports women's soccer season.
 The tournament was played November 6–9, 2025 at Ron Joyce Stadium on the campus of McMaster University.

 Host

 The tournament was held at Ron Joyce Stadium, on the grounds of the McMaster University.
 This was the 2nd U Sports women's soccer championship event hosted at McMaster, having previously hosted in 1992.

 Qualified teams

 The championship consisted of an eight-team single-elimination tournament.
-One team automatically qualified as the hosts, four teams automatically qualified as winners of each of the four conferences, and the three additional conferences were each assigned an additional berth based on rotation and performance at the previous year's championship.
+One team qualified as the hosts, four teams qualified as winners of each of the four conferences, one team from each of CW and OUA qualified as conference medalists, and one team from RSEQ qualified based on RSEQ's performance at the previous year's championship.